Gray TreefrogHyla versicolor

 The Cope's Gray Treefrog is indistinguishable from the Gray Treefrog.
 Only through careful analysis of the call and chromosomal examination can the two be told apart.

-Gray Treefrogs inhabit all elevations of wooded areas near temporary and permanent waters in a wide variety of habitat including swamps, ponds, lakes, old fields, thickly wooded suburban neighborhoods, farm woodlots, and mixed or deciduous forests.
+Gray Treefrogs inhabit all elevations of wooded areas near temporary and permanent waters in a wide variety of habitats including swamps, ponds, lakes, old fields, thickly wooded suburban neighborhoods, farm woodlots, and mixed or deciduous forests.
 During the summer months, they are most often found in damp rotten logs or hollow trees.
 However, they are rarely seen outside of the breeding season as they forage in the canopy.

-As tadpoles they forage on algae.
+As tadpoles, they forage on algae.
 Adults consume a variety of invertebrates including mites, spiders, plant lice, and snails.

 Females lay clusters of 10 to 30 eggs that are attached to vegetation near the surface of the water.
 The eggs hatch in 3 to 6 days.
 Metamorphosis of tadpoles takes from 1 to 2 months, and maturity is reached in 2 years..